cdavidmaxey/cdavidmaxey.github.io/_posts/2017-05-15-Academic-Acceleration-Should-my-child-skip-a-grade.md

 		<p class="credits"><a rel="nofollow" href="http://nationempowered.org/" target="_blank">&copy;&nbsp;NationEmpowered.org</a></p>
 	</div>
 </div>

+TAG is the acronym commonly used in Oregon for talented and gifted students.
+Students in Oregon are identified as TAG based on multiple criteria, and school districts typically require scores at or above the 97<sup>th</sup> percentile on a nationally standardized test of mental ability, total reading, or total mathematics (see the <a rel="nofollow" href="https://www.oregon.gov/ode/learning-options/TAG/Pages/TAG-FAQ.aspx" target="_blank">Oregon Department of Education FAQs</a> for more information).

 A variety of academic acceleration options are available to children who need them, regardless of whether they are identified as TAG.
 Working at a language immersion school, I’ve seen how the challenges of learning another lanugage can provide some students with the academic acceleration they need.
 The excerpt below from <a rel="nofollow" href="http://nationempowered.org" title="A Nation Empowered: Evidence Trumps the Excuses Holding Back America’s Brightest Students" target="_blank"><i>A Nation Empowered</i></a> lists many options.
 I encourage parents considering their child’s needs to inform themselves more about academic acceleration by reading both volumes of <a rel="nofollow" href="http://nationempowered.org" title="A Nation Empowered: Evidence Trumps the Excuses Holding Back America’s Brightest Students" target="_blank"><i>A Nation Empowered</i></a>, which are available as free PDF downloads.